shybu9/vulnhub/DEATHNOTE/README.md

 * #### Do follow this page through out the line to void confusion.

 ### `setup the machine to vmware or virtualbox and run the machine.`
+### `It is recommended to keep both attack and deathnote machines on either briged or NAT network`
 ### ` After a successful setup go for the commands :`

 ## ENUMERATION :